 Create Surveys to Conduct Market Research

-Surveys are a great way to conduct market research when testing your next offer but also a good tool to getting better understanding as to whether or not people understand what your brand or your expertise is about.
-You can create surveys formally using tools like Google Form or Survey Monkey or even informally on social media through polling features that exist on Instagram and Twitter.
+Surveys are a great way to conduct market research when testing your next offer but also a good tool for getting a better understanding as to whether or not people understand what your brand or your expertise is about.
+You can create surveys formally using tools like Google Forms or Survey Monkey or even informally on social media through polling features that exist on Instagram and Twitter.

-Long-form, SEO driven content is worth investing in when it comes to building your brand awareness.
+Long-form, SEO-driven content is worth investing in when it comes to building your brand awareness.
 This is because the content that you create on SEO channels has a longer shelf life, meaning people will be able to discover it for longer without you having to repost it.
-As you look to increasing your brand awareness, I recommend that you invest in either blogging or YouTube as your next platform.
+As you look to increase your brand awareness, I recommend that you invest in either blogging or YouTube as your next platform.

-As you work on developing your brand strategy, it’s important that you are taking the time to track and make adjustments when things don’t feel like they are working.
-If you would like to learn more about how to revamp your content strategy so that it can increase your brand awareness, take the content assessment and find out what you need to do next.
+As you develop your brand strategy, it’s important that you take the time to track and make adjustments when things don’t feel like they are working.
+If you would like to learn more about how to revamp your content strategy so that it can increase your brand awareness, get in touch with me today to learn ore.